Repost from 2015. Edited, rewritten, and corrected.

 In June of 1977, things seemed to be going great for us as a family.
 We moved into a government house on 1143 Concord Court, Findlay, Ohio.
 Our neighborhood was made up drunks, unmarried couples living together, and a slew of hoodlum kids.
 Needless to say, we added to their list of hoodlums.
 Little did we know that this wicked little neighborhood would become a mission field in the months to come.

 If my memory is correct, what are we to make of Laura’s description of the neighborhood?
 The easy answer would be that she is lying and that certainly might be the case.
 However, I am more inclined to believe that this story, like much of The Preacher’s Life, is like a testimony given during Sunday night church.
 Over the years, I heard hundreds of testimonies, often from people who told the same story over and over.
 I found that, over time, the stories become more exciting.
 A story that started out with a person being a drug user years later became the story of a person selling heroin for the mob.
-As we age, we tend to change, reformulate, correct, and expand the narrative of our life.
+As we age, we tend to change, reformulate, correct, and expand the narratives of our lives.
 The challenge for any reader is to be able to pick the facts out of the bullshit.

 Don was the first to take a step forward, and prayed to God for forgiveness.
 Because we did not know how to pray, they led us in a prayer.
 Our hearts had been smitten and conviction brought tears to our eyes.
 We understood for the first time in our lives what Jesus had suffered for us on the cross that we might have life.
 Our lives were heavily burdened down with guilt and shame, and the chains of sin kept us shackled to the old life.
 Now we are given the choice of Freedom in Christ or Bondage withe the devil.
 It’s doesn’t seem like much of a choice even though many choose bondage with the devil.